-For the purpose of calculating regular and overtime hours in accordance with wage and hour requirements, the District's designated workweek shall begin at 12:01 a.m. on Sunday and conclude at 12:00 midnight the following Saturday.
+For the purpose of calculating regular and overtime hours in accordance with wage and hour requirements, the District's designated workweek shall begin at 12:01 a.m. on Saturday and conclude at 12:00 midnight the following Friday.

-An employee may work overtime, provided that advance authorization is obtained from the supervisor in charge or, in the case of an emergency, authorization is obtained immediately upon completion of the work or as soon thereafter as practicable.
+An employee may work overtime, provided that advance authorization is obtained from the Superintendent, in the case of an emergency, authorization is obtained immediately upon completion of the work or as soon thereafter as practicable.